Why should you care about inventory?

 - Scenario 1: no Brexit supply chain disruption.
 UK firms have an excess of inventory.
-They can either keep the inventory indefinitely (and pay higher costs than their overseas competitors) or they can run down inventory by producing less (and either pay workers to be idle or have shorter working).
+They can either keep the inventory indefinitely (and pay higher costs than their overseas competitors) or they can run down inventory which means fewer hours for their workers.

 - Scenario 2: Brexit supply chain disruption.
 UK firms can't get parts, so they run down inventory until supply chain issues are fixed.
-Firms pay for production workers to be idle or have shorter working hours.
+Selling inventory means fewer hours worked by the workers.

 - Changes to inventory evaluation methods (LIFO, FIFO).